 Information on student academic advising may be found here.
 Each student is assigned an academic advisor.
 Students may set up appointments with advisors or stop by their offices during office hours to learn better how to navigate their academic careers most effectively.

-Criswell College uses Blackboard as its web-based learning tool, and CAMS for student data.
+Criswell College uses Canvas as its web-based learning tool, and CAMS for student data.
 Students needing assistance with either of these resources should contact the Campus Software Manager.

 Criswell offers various Institutes on campus.
 The Criswell Institute for Philosophy, Politics, and Economics and the Hope for the Heart Counseling Institute, offer students even more opportunities to learn about these subjects and chances to apply what they are learning in the classroom through fellowship, reading, and travel experiences.

 A thesis option is available in most of the Masters programs at Criswell College.
 The pursuit of a thesis is a multi-step process, which is outlined in the Thesis Guidelines and requires submission of the Prospectus/Thesis Approval Form.

 Information on the Criswell College Writing Center may be found here.
 The Writing Center assists students in improving their writing skills and developing their ideas.